01-edu/public/subjects/DPxAI/only-if/README.md

 ### AI-Powered Learning Techniques

 ` Interactive Learning Technique:`
-This type of prompt engages you in active problem-solving by providing challenges or tasks that require applying concepts, this can work to compare your results with your peers!
+This type of prompt engages you in active problem-solving by providing challenges or tasks that require applying concepts.
+This can work to compare your results with your peers!

 Find the examples across the subject ;)